The Winter Garden

 “What fascinates me about the garden in winter is that it is the true test of garden design…like a church in Lent, stripped of its furnishings, so that one falls back on the purity of the architecture, devoid of the distraction of ornament” ~ Sir Roy Strong

-Man-made architectural structures and ornamentation give year round interest.
-A well-placed arbor, lattice panel, birdbath or large urn used artistically as focal points give definition, define distance and are welcome additions to. the character of a winter garden.
-An important aspect of structural integrity of our landscape that is so pronounced this time of year is the lineal demarcation of the ground plane.
-The voluptuous curves of planting beds, walks, driveways and islands of lawn wrap our homes and soften the horizontals of architecture.
+Man-made architectural structures and ornamentation give year-round interest.
+A well-placed arbor, lattice panel, birdbath or large urn used artistically as focal points give a definition, define distance, and are a welcome addition to the winter garden.
+An important aspect of the structural integrity of our landscape that is so pronounced this time of year is the lineal demarcation of the ground plane.
+The voluptuous curves of planting beds walks, driveways and islands of lawn wrap our homes and soften the horizontals of architecture.
 They also can serve to define our “garden rooms” and create flow leading us on journeys and destinations to spaces within the greater whole.
 Nothing can define a space more obviously than hedges and walls.
 A native stone wall, whether used to retain a slope or as a freestanding feature, is a beautiful addition to the landscape and is an investment that will last a lifetime and beyond.

 The beauty of this scene on a bright, crisp day after a heavy snow fall is testimony to the importance of structure and framework in the landscape.
 Here we see supporting architectural pieces, containers with seasonal interest, and the weeping form of an evergreen shrub.
 Notice the intricate pattern of silhouette and shadow on the entire scene.